gkaramanis1/portfolio/public/content/Projects.md

   - Live Site [https://fplanalyzer.r5jhhcf56mj9i.us-east-2.cs.amazonlightsail.com/]

 ## Wedding Website
-I utilized Python and the Flask framework to develop a website for my upcoming wedding.The RSVP functionality allows the guests to submit their response, allergies, and a note to the couple.
+I utilized Python and the Flask framework to develop a website for my upcoming wedding.
+The RSVP functionality allows the guests to submit their response, allergies, and a note to the couple.
 I also created a feature that sends a custom text to my cellphone with guests’ response when they RSVP.
 Lastly, I configured a virtual private server (VPS) as a web server and mail server using Nginx/Postfix.
 - ![wedding](../assets/wedding.jpeg)
 - Tags: Category 2
 - Badges: